 4. The Atacama Desert

 The Atacama Desert is the driest desert in the world, composed mostly of salt lakes and sand.
 But just how dry is it?
 Beat this – the average rainfall in the Chilean region of Antofagasta is just 1 millimetre; and some weather stations in the Atacama have never received rain!
-It’s total dryness and lack of vegetation has even led to regions of it being used as a filming location for Mars scenes!
+Its total dryness and lack of vegetation has even led to regions of it being used as a filming location for Mars scenes!
 Other films shot here include Quantum of Solace, Spy Kids, The Motorcycle Diaries and Space Odyssey: Voyage to the Planets.
-Find out more here.